Politics of Bulgaria: Parliamentary

 On 27 October 2024 parliamentary snap elections were held after all three attempts to form a government following the latest June 2024 elections failed.
 This was the country's sixth election since April 2021.
-This series of snap elections is the result of a political crisis affecting the country.
+This series of snap elections was the result of a political crisis affecting the country.

+In January 2026 Bulgaria's president Rumen Radev resigned from the mostly ceremonial role of presidency before the snap election.
+On 8 May 2026, Rumen Radev was sworn in as Bulgaria's prime minister after a landslide victory of his party, Progressive Bulgaria, in the April general election.

 Presidential

 In 1992, Zhelyu Zhelev won Bulgaria's first presidential elections and served as president until 1997.
 In the second, the winning president was another member of the Union of Democratic Forces, Petar Stoyanov, who served until 2002.
 In 2001, the leader of the Bulgarian Socialist Party, Georgi Parvanov defeated Stoyanov.
 He took office in 2002 and served until 2012, becoming the first president to be reelected, after his successful 2006 campaign.
 In 2011 GERB candidate Rosen Plevneliev was elected to serve as president from 2012 until January 2017.
 In 2016 Socialist party candidate, former air force commander Rumen Radev won the presidential election.
 On 18 January 2017, Rumen Radev was sworn in as the new President of Bulgaria.
 President Rumen Radev, a vocal critic and rival of prime minister Borisov, announced that he will run for a second five-year term in autumn 2021 presidential elections.
 In November 2021, President Rumen Radev was easily re-elected in the presidential election with a very low turnout of 34 per cent.